- August 18, 2018

 “A lot of legitimate merchants are getting [placed on MATCH] right now.
 Not all merchants who are placed on MATCH deserve to be,” says Bartone.
-“It’s been misused, and it’s preventing a lot of merchants from being able to conduct business even though they’re legitimate.
+“It’s been misused, and it’s preventing a lot of merchants fromfor CBD payment processing and being able to conduct business even though they’re legitimate.
 I think the line has to be drawn.”

-Bartone contends there is insufficient due process for those being placed on the MATCH List.
+Bartone contends there is insufficient due process for those being placed on the MATCH List in merchant account for CBD products.
 Once on the list, a merchant is not able to obtain a merchant credit account for at least a five year period.
 It’s very difficult to get off the list before the five years are up.

 “It’s one thing to not want to process payment transactions for a particular merchant type, it’s another thing to try to prohibit them from getting another merchant account from somewhere else,” says Bartone.
 “I really do think the MATCH List is something that is a trade libel and something that is also used as a potential extortion tool in many respects.
 To drive someone out of business, I think, has legal consequences.”

 Some CBD product vendors are turning to overseas processing companies that are not under the U.S. government’s jurisdiction to accept credit card payments online.
-“I’m looking into the overseas [processors] because I don’t have another option,” says Schriever.
+“I’m looking into the overseas [processors] because I don’t have another option for CBD payment processing,” says Schriever.
 Overseas services can be costly, though.
 “They will charge anywhere from 5% to 10%.
-That’s just the fee per transaction,” reveals Schriever.
+That’s just the fee per transaction in themerchant account for CBD products,” reveals Schriever.
 “Many of them also want you to put money in an escrow account.
-It costs you way more.”
+It costs you way morefor CBD payment processing.”
 In comparison, Shopify swipe rates are as low as 2.4%.

 - As a result of legal gray area created by conflicting cannabis legislation, e-commerce payment gateways have decided to drop retailers they discover to be selling CBD products of any kind out of fear the products could be considered illegal.